Execut3/CTF/Held-CTF/APA/2015/hijacked/README.md

 ###PM
 An advice for those who said there are problems in this challenge: Web penetration testing is more than just seeing a login page and doing sql injection.
 It’s about finding the holes and vulnerabilities that most people can’t see them.
-(I know there were bugs and some misunderstanding in this challenge, and that's cause of my first ctf.)
+(I know there were some misunderstandings in this challenge and that's cause of my first ctf, but there was no problem in concept..)

 ###It’s about Innovation, Patience and Unlimited-Knowledge!